TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

 The fit produced by the `lm()` (linear model) function will include, in addition
-  to the model coefficients, the 'fitted' `y` values for the data used to train the
+  to the model coefficients, the 'fitted' `y` values (`y` values of the fitted
+  line representing the conditional mean at values of `x` corresponding to the
+  `x` value of the corresponding observation) for the data used to train the
-  model, the 'residuals' (vertical distances between observed `y` values in the
+  model, the 'residuals' (vertical `y` distances between observed `y` values in
-  training set and the corresponding `y` values of the fitted line representing
+  the training set and the corresponding `y` values of the fitted line
-  the conditional mean of `y`).
-The fit also includes a number of calculated values
+  representing the conditional mean of `y`).
+The fit also includes a number of
-  used by the `summary()` function to generate the p-values and confidence intervals
+  elements used by the `summary()` function to generate the p-values
+  and confidence intervals we want.
+After fitting, for any particularly important
-  that we are primarily interested in.
-After fitting, we are often in looking at the
+  fit, we will be interested in looking at the distribution of 'residuals' to
-  distribution of 'residuals' to ensure assumptions associated with the fit are met.
+  identify outliers and ensure other assumptions associated with the fit are met.

 Here we will fit a simple linear regression model to the first simulated dataset
   from the last example: